Updated on February 21, 2022

 In addition to this, Beer Hawk engages with its costumes outside of the buying cycle, by rewarding points for rating beers, referring friends, and returning draft kegs.

 In a spend loyalty program, you give your customers loyalty credits for the amount they spend in your store.
 If you are looking for a loyalty program that’s easy to create and maintain, look no further than a spend-based loyalty rewards program.

 Since this rewards program requires your customers to spend more, you can increase their average transaction value and reduce the churn rate.

 1. Boots - Health and beauty retailer

-Boots offers its customers a Boots Advantage Card that uses a spend-based system.
+Boots offers its customers a Boots Advantage Card that uses a spend-based system on the purchase of its beauty products.
 In this, loyal customers earn 4 points for every £1 spent in-store or online.
 And every point is translated into a penny.
 This way, when customers get 80 points on a £20 spend their discount value equals 80p.